eckrcm/Decoding-Human-Activity-Erdos-Summer-2025/README.md

 - **x-axis**: up–down direction
 - **y-axis**: forward–backward direction
 - **z-axis**: left–right direction
-<sub><sup>(to the best of our understanding)</sup></sub>

 Our model classifies activities based on features extracted under this consistent alignment.
 But in real-world use, a phone's orientation can easily change.
 This raises the key question:

-> *Will our method still work if the phone is tilted, flipped, or rotated?*
+> *Can our method still classify activities correctly if the phone’s orientation changes?*

-To test this, we **randomly permuted the x, y, and z axes** in all features (e.g., means, standard deviations, MADs).
+To test this, we **randomly permuted the x, y, and z axes** in all features (e.g., means, standard deviations).
 For example, swapping x and y simulates turning the phone sideways.

 We found that our method remained robust under these simulated orientation shifts, achieving a classification accuracy of **97%**.